kudobuilder/kudo/keps/0008-operator-testing.md

 * [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller/blob/master/examples/daemonjob/test.sh) does not provide a test harness out of the box, but many of their examples use a bash script with kubectl commands to compose simple tests.
 * [Terraform provider acceptance tests](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html) are authored by providing a series of configurations to apply with expected states and provided some inspiration for this design.

 [Helm charts](https://github.com/helm/helm/blob/master/docs/chart_tests.md) use a scheme for running tests where tests are defined as Kubernetes Jobs that are run and the result is determined by the Job status.
-This methodology is compatible with KUDO and can be seen applied in the Zookeeper Framework's [validation job](https://github.com/kudobuilder/frameworks/blob/2b1151eca761c0fbe61474ba44b0bdaa4f80a0fb/repo/stable/zookeeper/versions/0/zookeeper-frameworkversion.yaml#L161-L188).
-This document does not supercede this technique (tests written for KUDO Frameworks can easily incorporate these validation stages), the machinery provided here will be able to easily incorporate these tests to improve test quality.
+This methodology is compatible with KUDO and can be seen applied in the Zookeeper Operator's [validation job](https://github.com/kudobuilder/operators/blob/2b1151eca761c0fbe61474ba44b0bdaa4f80a0fb/repo/stable/zookeeper/versions/0/zookeeper-operatorversion.yaml#L161-L188).
+This document does not supercede this technique (tests written for KUDO Operators can easily incorporate these validation stages), the machinery provided here will be able to easily incorporate these tests to improve test quality.

 [OPA's testing harness](https://www.openpolicyagent.org/docs/v0.10.7/how-do-i-test-policies/) takes a similar approach to testing JSON objects, by allowing evaluating OPA policies and then asserting on certain attributes or responses given mock inputs and OPA in general is a good example of testing declarative resources (see [terraform testing](https://www.openpolicyagent.org/docs/latest/terraform/)).
 If we find the proposed scheme for asserting on resource attributes is not powerful enough, then OPA policies may be a good approach for authoring assertions.